davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Starting heroes

-A newly recruited hero starts out at level 1.
+A newly recruited hero starts out at level 1 and have one free dagger.
 Choose a name, race and class for the newly recruited hero.
 The table below shows the max value of each stat for that race.

 | Race     | Power | Finesse | Will | Health | Armour |
 | -------- | :---: | :-----: | :--: | :----: | :----: |